 9. Avoid Mouthwashes With Alcohol

-If you’re big on mouthwash, be sure your brand is alcohol-free, as the alcohol can be drying.
+If you’re big on mouthwash, be sure your brand is alcohol-free, as alcohol can be drying.
 Most mouthwashes do contain alcohol, so if you must use mouthwash, look into buying one specifically designed for dry mouth.

 10. Oil Up

 “Pulling” coconut oil not only works for dry mouth, but it also whitens your teeth, freshens your breath, kills bacteria, and can even help with tooth decay (8).